bvanderlugt/azure-intro-demo/README.md

 - access_key: You have to create an environment script which defines ACCOUNT_KEY environment variable - set the value you got as the value of this environment variable.
 When ever you run terraform commands this environment variable must be defined with the account key value (storage account key) - this way terraform can connect to your terraform backend file which is stored in the Azure [Storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview)

 # Demonstration Manuscript

+NOTE: These instructions are for Linux (most probably should work for Mac as well).
+Windows instructions are in the next chapter.

 Let's finally give detailed demonstration manuscript how you are able to deploy the infra of this demonstration to your Azure subscription.
 You need an Azure subscription for this demonstration.
 You can order a private Azure subscription or you can contact your line manager if there is an Azure development subscription in your unit that you can use for self-study purposes to learn how to use Azure. **NOTE**: Watch for costs!
 Always finally destroy your infrastructure once you are ready (never leave any resources to run indefinitely in your subscription to generate costs).